VladislavGlupak/Gas-Promotion-Smart-Contract/README.md

 # Gas-Promotion-Smart-Contract

+This repository represents the project is that gas station customers can join a promotion where they can earn tokens by buying gasoline (regular - 1, premium - 3, etc.).
+Tokens can be accumulated, or they can be exchanged for a special NFT (there will be an exchange rate) - "Oil stains" or donated.
+NFT will be kept in the ITFS network - Infura.
+The administrator can manage the promotion (change exchange rates, stop promotion etc).

 ---

 ## Technologies

 This project leverages the following tools for financial analysis:

-- [Solidity](https://docs.soliditylang.org/en/v0.8.13/) - programming language for implementing smart contracts.
+- [Solidity ^0.6.6](https://docs.soliditylang.org/en/v0.8.13/) - programming language for implementing smart contracts.

 - [Remix IDE](https://remix.ethereum.org) - Remix IDE allows developing, deploying and administering smart contracts for Ethereum like blockchains.